What Level of SSL or TLS is Required for HIPAA Compliance?

 Valid encryption processes for data in motion are those which comply, as appropriate, with NIST Special Publications 800-52, Guidelines for the Selection and Use of Transport Layer Security (TLS) Implementations; 800-77, Guide to IPsec VPNs; or 800-113, Guide to SSL VPNs, or others which are Federal Information Processing Standards (FIPS) 140-2 validated.

-In other words, SSL and TLS usage must comply with the details set out in NIST 800-52.
-This implies that other encryption processes, especially those weaker than recommended by this publication, are not valid.
+The FIPS specifications refer back to NIST 800-52 to define what cipher suites and settings are “FIPS approved.”
+In other words, TLS usage must comply with the details set out in NIST 800-52 rev 2.
+This implies that other encryption processes, especially those weaker than recommended by this publication, are not valid and are thus non-compliant.

 If you are using a level of encryption weaker than recommended, it is not valid, and thus for all intents and purposes your transmitted ePHI is unsecured and in violation (breach) of HIPAA.

-NIST 800-52 is a long and detailed document that covers what is needed for strong TLS for government use.
+NIST 800-52 (revision 2 from August, 2019) is a long and detailed document that covers what is needed for strong TLS for government use.
+It also succeeds all previous recommendations should be considered the current best practice recommendations.
 In addition to many small nuances, the biggest things to get out of this document are:

 What Does LuxSci Do?

-LuxSci’s services use TLS for secure web site, MySQL, POP, IMAP, and SMTP connections.
+LuxSci’s services use TLS for secure web sites, POP, IMAP, and SMTP connections.

-LuxSci enables you to use TLS in a HIPAA compliant way by:
+LuxSci currently enables you to use TLS in a HIPAA-compliant way by:*

-- Only allowing connections using a subset of ciphers in the above recommended list
+- Only allowing connections using the above recommended cipher list for HIPAA compliance (800-52 r2 no CBC).

-We do observe some (a small subset) email servers on the Internet that only support SSL v3 or which only support old, weak ciphers.
+We do observe some email servers on the internet do not support TLS at all and some support only SSL v3 or TLS v1.0 or very weak/old ciphers.
 We do not allow our HIPAA customers to communicate with them using only TLS (SSL), as that would place them out of compliance.
-We recommend that these servers either upgrade their software configurations or that something like SecureLine Escrow is used to ensure compliant communications with them.
+We recommend that these servers upgrade their software configurations.
+Until then, LuxSci automatically upgrades secure messages to them to the use of SecureLine Escrow (portal pickup) or PGP or S/MIME to ensure compliant communications.

 Use our TLS Checker Tool to see if a domain supports SMTP TLS and if its support is “good enough” for HIPAA-compliant email delivery.